Masters Winners List by Year: 2026 Winner, Results & Past Champions

 What does the Green Jacket mean?

-The Green Jacket symbolizes Masters victory.
-The champion can wear it for one year.
-After that year the jacket stays at Augusta National.
+The Green Jacket is the symbol of a Masters victory.
+The champion gets to wear it for one year.
+After that the jacket stays at Augusta National Golf Club.

 Do Masters champions keep their Green Jacket forever?

-No. Winners keep the jacket for one year only.
-After that it stays at Augusta National Golf Club.
+No. The champion keeps the jacket for one year.
+After that it stays at Augusta National.
+Champions can wear it anytime they visit the club.

 Has anyone ever won the Masters on their first try?